v-rajagt/IntuneDocs/intune/configuration/device-profiles.md

 # required metadata

 title: Device features and settings in Microsoft Intune - Azure | Microsoft Docs
 description: Overview of the different Microsoft Intune device profiles.
-Get info on features, restrictions, email, wifi, VPN, education, certificates, upgrade Windows 10, BitLocker and Microsoft Defender, Windows Information Protection, administrative templates, and custom device configuration settings in the Azure portal.
+Get info on features, restrictions, email, wifi, VPN, education, certificates, upgrade Windows 10, BitLocker and Microsoft Defender, Windows Information Protection, administrative templates, and custom device configuration settings in the Microsoft Endpoint Manager admin center.
 Use these profiles to manage and protect data and devices in your company.
 keywords:
 author: MandiOhlinger